angeloSdP/COVID-19-outburst-Spain/02-Spain-Mortality-Data-Download.md

 Weekly and accumulated deaths by sex and autonomous community in 2019-2021 can be downloaded from [this link](https://www.ine.es/jaxiT3/Tabla.htm?t=35179) in that web page.
-The following code downloads the data directly to a data.frame:
+The following code downloads the data of year 2020 directly to a data.frame:

 ``` r
 # First create a data.frame with the age groups that allows for recoding ages in the mortality data file